Timnims/COSC-111/README.md

 # COSC 111 Java Projects

 Welcome to my repository for COSC 111!
-This repository contains all of my projects, assignments, and code snippets for the COSC 111 course.
+This repository contains all of my projects, assignments, and code snippets from my COSC 111 course.
 Each project or assignment will have its own directory with relevant files and documentation.

 ## Course Overview